iwyg/filemanager/README.md

 ## Pitfalls

-As for this beta-release, filemanager won't work correctly on none \*nix selver-environments.
+As for this beta-release, filemanager won't work correctly on none \*nix server-environments.
 Please dont't use it if your webserver runs on a windows system.

 ## Roadmap